Come to a comfortable seat.

 Surrender into gravity.

-And we'll have an option for some variations.
+And will have an option for some variations.

 Stay present with your breath.